-4.7 Electoral Reform - Clear Lease Requirements for Candidate and Voter Eligibility

-- A person with a lease in a local government district is eligible to nominate as a candidate in that district. - A person with a lease in a local government district is eligible to apply to vote in that district. - The City of Perth Inquiry Report identified a number of instances where dubious lease arrangements put to question the validity of candidates in local government elections, and subsequently their legitimacy as councillors. - Reforms are proposed to prevent the use of "sham leases" in council elections.
-Sham leases are where a person creates a lease only to be able to vote or run as a candidate for council. - The City of Perth Inquiry Report identified sham leases as an issue. - Electoral rules are proposed to be strengthened: - A minimum lease period of 12 months will be required for anyone to register a person to vote or run for council. - Home based businesses will not be eligible to register a person to vote or run for council, because any residents are already the eligible voter(s) for that address.
+4.7 Electoral Reform - Clear Lease Requirements for Candidate and Voter Eligibility A person with a lease in a local government district is eligible to nominate as a candidate in that district.
+A person with a lease in a local government district is eligible to apply to vote in that district.
+The City of Perth Inquiry Report identified a number of instances where dubious lease "sham leases" in council elections.
+Sham leases are where a person creates a lease only to be able to vote or run as a candidate for council.
+The City of Perth Inquiry Report identified sham leases as an issue.

-As above

-Local Government Reform - Consultation on Proposed Reforms

-- Clarifying the minimum criteria for leases eligible to register a person to vote or run for council. - The reforms would include minimum lease periods to qualify as a registered business (minimum of 12 months), and the exclusion of home based businesses (where the resident is already eligible) and very small sub-leases. - The basis of eligibility for each candidate (e.g. type of property and suburb of property) is proposed to be published, including in the candidate pack for electors.

-4.8 Reform of Candidate Profiles

-Candidate profiles can only be 800 characters, including spaces.
-This is equivalent to approximately 150 words.

-- Further work will be undertaken to evaluate how longer candidate profiles could be accommodated. - Longer candidate profiles would provide more information to electors, potentially through publishing profiles online. - It is important to have sufficient information available to assist electors make informed decisions when casting their vote.
+arrangements put to question the validity of 5 strengthened: candidates in local government elections, and subsequently their legitimacy as councillors. • 7 • 7 • 7 • 7 • 7 • 7 A minimum lease period of 12 months will be required for anyone to register a person to vote or run for council.
+Home based businesses will not be eligible to register a person to vote or run for council, because any residents are already the eligible voter(s) for that address.
+Clarifying the minimum criteria for leases eligible to register a person to vote or run for council.
+The reforms would include minimum lease beriods to qualify as a registered business (minimum of 12 months), and the exclusion of home based businesses (where the resident is already eligible) and very small sub-leases.
+The basis of eligibility for each candidate (e.g. type of property and suburb of property) s proposed to be published, including in the candidate pack for electors.
+4.8 Reform of Candidate Profiles Candidate profiles can only be 800 characters, including spaces.
+This is equivalent to approximately 150 words. • L • L • t Further work will be undertaken to evaluate how longer candidate profiles could be accommodated.
+Longer candidate profiles would provide more information to electors, potentially through publishing profiles online.
+It is important to have sufficient information available to assist electors make informed decisions when casting their vote.
+As above Shire of Narrogin Position • Support WALGA recommendation(s) 4.9 Minor Other Electoral Reforms Other minor reforms are proposed to improve • Minor other electoral reforms are proposed to As above Shire of Narrogin Minutes Ordinary Council Meeting 15 December 2021 Page 221 local government elections. ○ for vote re-counts if there is a very small margin between candidates (e.g. where there is a margin of less than 10 votes a recount will always be required) Shire of Narrogin Position Support WALGA recommendation(s) ---------------------------------- --- --

-As above

-4.9 Minor Other Electoral Reforms

-Other minor reforms are proposed to improve local government elections.

-- Minor other electoral reforms are proposed to include: - The introduction of standard processes for vote re-counts if there is a very small margin between candidates (e.g. where there is a margin of less than 10 votes a recount will always be required) - The introduction of more specific rules concerning local government council candidates' use of electoral rolls. ------------------------------------- -- -- --

-As above